-The SCCP was established in 2005 by government and non-government organizations to fill coordination gaps between various levels of government, conservation groups, land use interests and local communities to conserve species and ecological communities at risk.
-The SCCP plays a vital role in assisting various stakeholders in navigating the complexities around species at risk.
-This is accomplished through a range of activities, including: workshops on guidelines and stewardship practices, networking through social media and supporting on-the- ground applied science on priority species and their habitats.
-Keep up to date through our SCCP News page.
+The SCCP was established in 2005 to fill coordination gaps between various levels of government, conservation groups, land use interests and local communities to conserve species and ecosystems at risk.
+The SCCP plays a vital role in assisting various stakeholders in navigating the complexities around species at risk conservation and recovery.
+This is accomplished through a range of activities, including: workshops and guidelines on stewardship practices and recovery tools, networking through social media and supporting on-the-ground applied science on priority species and their habitats.
+Keep up to date on our work and networking opportunities through our SCCP Blog posts, our Facebook page or Newsletter.

 The South Coast region is a hotspot of biodiversity with over 260 species provincially and federally listed as threatened or endangered.

 One of BC's most biodiverse regions - with a population of 2.5 million and growing.

-The SCCP focus is on ecological communities and the species at risk they support.The geographic boundaries follow three forest districts – Chilliwack, Squamish and Sunshine Coast which includes a number of Regional Districts (Fraser Valley, Metro Vancouver, Powell River, Sunshine Coast and Squamish - Lillooet).
+The SCCP focus is on ecological communities and the species at risk they support.The geographic boundaries follow three forest districts – Chilliwack, Squamish and Sunshine Coast which includes five Regional Districts (Fraser Valley, Metro Vancouver, Powell River, Sunshine Coast and Squamish - Lillooet).

-Program streams are focused around engagement and dialogue, integrating conservation science and First Nations Traditional Ecological Knowledge iand stewardship practices.
+Program streams are focused around engagement and dialogue, integrating conservation science and First Nations Traditional Ecological Knowledge and best available practices.